Broken & Renewed Glass Art

 I create unique jewelry pieces using a combination of porcelain cabochons, druzy stones, gemstones, fused glass cabochons, wire wrapping and weaving and Kumihimo cord work.

 About Our Art

-I have been certified as a Self-Representing Artist in Jewelry Design by the international SRAJD and have been a member of that organization for over six years.
+I have been certified as a Self-Representing Artist in Jewelry Design by the international SRAJD and have been a member of that organization for over nine years.
 In addition to being a member of BOMH, I am a member of the Greater St. Louis Arts Association and the St. Charles County Arts Council.

 About Our Business